-The class teacher is responsible for recording and reporting anxiety, crisis, challenging behaviour, physical intervention and any bullying or discriminatory behaviours.

-At the end of each day, the class team will discuss each pupil's day and reflect on the levels of anxiety, what has been communicated through behaviour and how the pupil managed this.
+The class teacher is responsible for recording and reporting stress, crisis, behaviour that challenges, physical intervention and any bullying or discriminatory behaviours.
+At the end of each day, the class team will discuss each pupil's day and reflect on the levels of stress, what has been communicated through behaviour and how the pupil managed this.
 The focus is on identifying causes and triggers and never about blaming the child.
 This daily reflection is recorded on Integris through the 'Behaviour Quick Entry'.
-This records each pupil's anxiety as outstanding, good, stage 1 or stage 2.
+This records each pupil's arousal levels as outstanding, good, stage 1 or stage 2.